-It is common knowledge that your credit report along with your credit score generated from it is among the most important factors lenders consider when making credit and loan decisions.
+It is common knowledge that your credit report, along with your credit score, is among the most important factors lenders consider when making credit and loan decisions.
 To get the loan amount and rate that you deserve, check your credit file from time to time to make sure of its accuracy.

 Unfortunately, it is possible for incorrect or outdated information to appear on your credit report.
 This could be due to typing errors that occur when data is keyed in to your file.
 In other instances the reason for the error could be that credit applicants provide incorrect or incomplete information or even apply under a different name

 Identity theft and the ensuing fraudulent activities can also cause serious damage to your credit.
 Financial ID thieves could steal key pieces of information, such as your Social Security number, credit card and bank account numbers to open new accounts or run up charges on existing accounts.